 I advocate that the first HDI board you should ever design should be a test vehicle, where you test the material and guarantee testability.
 Then you can do testing on reliability for the whole thing before you actually design your product.
 Your first HDI design can be successful, but there is also the possibility it will be painful and costly.
-If you can begin with a test vehicle, keep these things in mind: work with your fabricator, understand their testability guarantee, what the reliability is, and the material overall performance.
-This will aid you in the profit and performance for your future design.
+If you can begin with a test vehicle, keep these things in mind: work with your fabricator, understand their testability guarantee, what the reliability is, and the material’s overall performance.
+This will aid you in the profit and performance of your future design.

 HDI designs require upfront planning.
 I often see designs where laser drills and blind vias have been added at the last step.
-This is typical, because people don’t necessarily want to design HDI.
-They’re designing a finer chip or they’re putting more parts together, and they get the board 80% — 90% completed and they are via starved.
+This is typical because people don’t necessarily want to design HDI.
+They’re designing a finer chip or they’re putting more parts together, and they get the board 80% – 90% completed and they are via starved.
 They’ve run out of places for vias.
 The only way to finish the design is to add hundreds of laser-drilled blind vias.
-That will certainly work, but that is the worst-case-scenario in terms of cost.
+That will certainly work, but that is the worst-case scenario in terms of cost.
 You’re paying for HDI but you’re not benefiting from any of HDI’s advantages.
 HDI really requires that you plan for HDI design far before you start to turn on the CAD system.
 In other words, what are my design rules?
 What are my materials?
 What is the wiring density?

 The thing I like to tell people is that an optimized HDI board can cost less than a through-hole board, and offer more reliability and higher electrical performance.
 But it doesn’t happen by accident.
 It takes a lot of skill and experience.
 We hear, “I don’t use HDI because it costs too much.”
 It only costs too much because the designer has to learn how to take advantage of HDI.
 It can cost less or be the same, but it depends on the designer’s education.

-Controlled impedance is its own issues.
+Controlled impedance is its own issue.
 HDI has thinner dielectrics than traditional boards, so if you’re looking for a traditional 50 Ohm single-ended or 100 Ohm differential pair, the thinner dielectrics will require smaller traces.
-That’s why it’s called high density.
+That’s why it’s called high-density.
 You can design with 5 mil trace and space, but it’s a lot better if you’re using 3.5 mil trace and space, as that matches the 3 or 4 mil dielectrics on the build-up.
 As such, it’s important that the fabricator know how to control the tolerance of a 3.5 or 3 mil trace, in order to meet that characteristic impedance.

 It’s fortunate Sierra understands how to build substrates.
-The highest technology in the PCB world are IC substrates.
+The highest technology in the PCB world is IC substrates.
 Since they supply prototype substrates with 25 micron lines and spaces, they understand high density.
 Those things are typically not controlled impedance, because they’re under the critical length of a transmission line.
 However, the substrate uses up the entire critical length.
 When you buy the package, everything you do must be transmission lines because the package has used up that critical length on the right side.
 So it’s not just fine lines, it’s the tolerance of those fine lines that are really important.